On The RoadMovieiconOn The Road, Finally

-The book continues to inspire a new group of readers of each subsequent generation since its original publication in 1957.
+The book continues to inspire a new generation of readers since its original publication in 1957.
 The book received moderate success at that time, reaching number 11 on the best seller list.
 It still continues to sell at a moderate but consistent level, appealing mostly to the younger audience.
 However, the Kerouac flame is also carried on by aging poets/writers and other 'artist' types, many who read Kerouac back when the book was first published.
-They are still enthusiatic and their ability to appreciate the creative word has not diminished over time.
+They are still enthusiastic and their ability to appreciate the creative word has not diminished over time.
 Some of the messengers, like musician/composer David Amram, actually hung out with Kerouac and are still spreading the message of bebop spontaneity.

 The movie will also reach a new audience of people who have never even heard of Kerouac, much less read any of his books.
 It will be interesting to see what effect the movie will have on them and whether it will inspire them to read Kerouac (which is how everyone got to appreciate his writings up to this point).
 What I have always enjoyed was sticking a Kerouac paperback in my bag and reading it in new and interesting places: whether in a cafe in San Francisco, on the subway in New York City, or on the mountain top of Desolation Peak.

 Some long-time Kerouac fans were concerned that if a movie were ever made of Kerouac's sacred tome, that it would be just another big overblown Hollywood production with no resemblance to the novel.
-It was important that the movie take into account the book's creative impact and literary importance.
-These concerns may be unwarranted as Coppola and Director Salles seem intent on capturing the essence of Kerouac's book.
+It is important that the movie take into account the book's creative impact and literary importance.

 The On The Road movie has been in the works for years, with the movie rights being owned by Francis Ford Coppola since the 1970s.
 Coppola's previous projects included The Godfather, Apocalypse Now, and The Black Stallion, all which received critical acclaim.